 There is no fixed rate of charges for legal fees.
-Under Section 4 of the Competition Act 2002 there is no industry-wide scale of fees, that is, there is no fixed percentage or level of fees.
-Rather, solicitors can offer competitive rates for conveyancing work - the legal fees associated with buying a home.
-Solicitors may charge a flat fee or a percentage of the purchase price.
-It is advisable to shop around to find a solicitor who will charge the lowest possible fee.
+Under Section 4 of the Competition Act 2002, there is no fixed percentage or level of fees.
+Rather, solicitors can offer competitive rates for conveyancing work - the legal work associated with buying a home.
+Some may charge a flat fee and some may charge a percentage of the purchase price.
+You can shop around to find a solicitor who will charge the lowest possible fee.

 This is the fee for your own survey, which is different from the survey carried out by the lending agency.
-You will need a survey if you plan to buy a second-hand property.
 The cost can vary considerably.

 The Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.